kiduswb/minimati/README.md

 # Setup Guide

 Simply clone this repo in the directory you want your CMS to be stored in inside your server.
+For example:

+<code>'[your-website]/cms'</code>

-Then, simply go that directory to start the installation process.
+Afterwards, simply navigate to that directory in your browser to start the installation process.
+The default image upload folder is <code>../assets/images/blog</code>.
+You can change this in the settings menu after you finish installing Minimati.

 # Usage Guide